Childhood Bible Stories

 Story category

-Children's Bible storybook illustration of Noah's Ark with animals aboard
+Children's Bible storybook illustration of Noah's Ark afloat with the dove and rainbow

 The Story of Noah's Ark Bible Story for Kids

 For young children, Noah's Ark works best when it is told with wonder and reassurance.
-The story helps kids remember that God notices goodness, keeps His promises, and cares for every creature He made.
+It has everything little ones love — a giant boat, a long line of animals, a great storm, and a rainbow at the end.
+Underneath the adventure is a gentle truth children can hold onto: God notices goodness, keeps His promises, and cares for every creature He made.

 God speaks to Noah